 You are currently viewing Under Construction – How Kids Benefit From Building Things

-If you look through any child’s toy box, you’re bound to find building blocks in one form or another.
+If you look through any child’s toy box, you’re bound to find blocks in one form or another.
 It could be stacking cups, Lego bricks or wooden blocks, even playdough – any of which can be used for construction.
 It’s not only a good creative outlet for children, they can also benefit from building things.

 When using blocks to build, children work with their hands, improving muscle strength as well as gross motor development while they get a better understanding of how gravity and balance work.
 Another benefit is the development of social and language skills as children exchange ideas, tell parents what they did, or ask for help.